 Here's how I replied.

 So, the first question to ask a client who doesn't want transaction log backups is, "why?"

 The transaction log is not something to be afraid of.
 Backing up the transaction log is a simple process and clears out the log.
-Backup the log at regular intervals (somewhere between 15 and 60min is typical) and there is no problems.
+Backup the log at regular intervals (somewhere between 15 and 60min is typical).
 Then, you get all the advantages of point-in-time recovery, so if you have a 5:01pm disaster, you could restore all the way to 5:00pm, for example.
 Plus, full recovery mode is required for most SQL-based HA/DR scenarios.

 Using a third party backup software is fine, but they must have purchased the SQL plugin.
 This is usually an extra cost add-on for whatever backup license they bought.
 You CANNOT backup an .mdf file with a file system backup and expect that to work.
 SQL MUST BACKUP SQL.